realA10001986/Time-Circuits-Display/README.md

 On the config portal, there is a menu item named "Make time travels persistent".
 The default is yes.

 If time travels are persistent
 - a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a power-loss.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyy/mmddyyyyhhmm plus ENTER.
-In both cases, the time is stored in flash memory.
+In both cases, the time is stored in flash memory and retrieved upon power-on.
-- *last time departed* as displayed at any given point is always stored in flash memory, and retrieved from there after a power-loss.
+- *last time departed* as displayed at any given point is always stored in flash memory, and retrieved upon power-on.
 - *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up.

 If time travels are non-persistent
 - a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyy/mmddyyyyhhtt plus ENTER).
-Upon power-up, the time stored in flash memory is displayed.
 - user-programmed *last time departed*s is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
-Upon power-up, the time stored in flash memory is displayed.
 - *present time* is always reset to actual present time upon power-up.

-If you want your clock to display exactly the same after a power loss, choose persistent.
+If you want your device to display exactly the same after a power loss, choose persistent (and set the Time-rotation Interval to 0).

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-rotation Interval to 0).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

 Note that a non-zero Time-rotation Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
+This cycling will, however, paused for 30 minutes if entered a new destination time and/or travelled in time.

 **Night mode**